Lomberg scores in OT to lift Panthers past Lightning, 6-5 - WHIZ News

 Anthony Cirelli, Ross Colton and Steven Stamkos scored in the first nine minutes of the second period.
 Alex Killorn added a power-play goal four minutes after Point put Tampa Bay ahead 4-3 off a feed from Nikita Kucherov.

-Five goals in a single period were franchise playoff record for the Lightning.
+Five goals in a single period were a franchise playoff record for the Lightning.

 “Obviously not the second period we were looking for, but we know how good of a team we are.
 We know what we’re capable of,” Lombard said.
 “There wasn’t any quit for a split second there.
 Proud of the guys.”

-Two nights after stopping 32 of 33 shots to win Game 2 on the road, Vasilevskiy finished with 41 saves in Tampa Bay’s first home playoff game in more than two years.
+Two nights after stopping 32 of 33 shots to win Game 2 on the road, Vasilevskiy finished with 41 saves in Tampa Bay’s first home playoff game in more than two years after winnin the Stanley Cup in the playoff bubble in Canada last year.
 The Lightning had been 28-0-0 when leading after two periods this season, including the playoffs.

 Goalie Chris Driedger made his second career postseason start for Florida.
 Sergei Bobrovsky, a 5-4 loser in Game 1, replaced him at the start of the third period and stopped all nine shots he faced for the victory.